Alex-Elf/Ball-bounce-clone/README.md

 To speed-up game - use ">>" Button (right-top corner)

-To return balls on screen - use "Return" button
+To return stucked balls - use "Return" button